 VOTE FOR AALL’S FUTURE LEADERS BY OCTOBER 31

-The 2017 Executive Board Election is open—online voting for the next AALL vice president/president-elect and Executive Board members runs through 11:59 p.m.
-(EDT) on Tuesday, October 31.
+The 2018 Executive Board Election is open—online voting for the next AALL vice president/president-elect, treasurer, and Executive Board members runs through 11:59 p.m.
+(EDT) on Wednesday, October 31.

-Members of the board represent you and your interests as law librarians.
+AALL elected members of the board represent you and your interests as law librarians.
 It’s important to make an educated decision, and we encourage you to learn more about the candidates before voting by reading their biographies and statements, as well as the Q&As with the candidates featured in the July/August issue of AALL Spectrum.
-You can also listen to the recordings from the president-elect candidates forum and the executive board members candidates forum.
+You can also listen to the recordings from the candidates forums for president-elect, treasurer, and Executive Board members.